PagePerfect-io/PDFScript/docs/syntax-and-structure.md

 Any character can be escaped with an octal code: `(\101)` is equal to `(A)`.

-Currently, PDFScript supports ASCII characters and Latin-1 (ISO-8859-1) characters, so `£` and `€` are valid characters.
+PDFScript supports ASCII characters, Latin-1 (ISO-8859-1) characters, and provided that a TrueType font is used, Unicode characters.

 #### Names